For those who can’t afford new counter tops, you can change the look of counter tops with contact paper. Cheap and easy.

 4) Contact paper sticks to itself.
 My technique was to pull the paper away about 10 inches or so.
 Then I folded the paper back upon itself.
 This way I was only working with 10 inches of stickiness at a time and it was much easier to handle.

-After I got that part smoothed down, and I would suggest something straight like a credit card to gently smooth it down as you go, then I would pull another 10 or so inches and keep going.
+I would suggest using something like a credit card to gently smooth it down as you go.
+Then I would pull another 10 or so inches and keep going.
 This made it much less apt to stick to itself.

 5) There are going to be bubbles.
 On my surface, there was texture, so there was a LOT of bubbles.
 You simply take a straight pin and put a pin prick in the bubble and then attempt to smooth it out.
 This worked for me in most places, and you will never see the pin prick.